jstewmc/stream/README.md

 # Stream

-Stream a very large text file or string.
+Stream a very large text file or string character-or-character.

 For example: